softwarefreak/ant-design-pro-site/docs/new-component.en-US.md

 }
 ```

-Then you have a component `ImageWrapper` you can use at anywhere in your application.
+Then you have a component `ImageWrapper` which you can use anywhere in your application.

 ## Use it